 Single Source means that there is more than one source of supply in the open market, but only one source is recommended due to predetermined and approved specifications.

 The procurement may be conducted using a Single Source process if the goods and/or services are available from more than one source, but there are valid and sufficient reasons for selecting one supplier in particular, as follows:

 a.
-An attempt to acquire the required goods and/or services by soliciting competitive bids has been made in good faith, but has failed to identify more than one willing and compliant supplier;
+An attempt to acquire the required goods and/or services by soliciting competitive bids has been made in good faith, but has failed to identify any compliant suppliers;

 b.
 The confidential nature of the requirement is such that it would not be in the public interest to solicit competitive bids;

 c.
 Construction, renovations, repairs, maintenance etc. in respect of a building leased by the City may only be done by the lessor of the building, in accordance with a lease agreement;

 d.
 There is a need for compatibility with goods and/or services previously acquired or the required goods and/or services will be additional to similar goods and/or services being supplied under an existing contract (i.e., contract renewal);

 e.
 The required goods and/or services are to be supplied by a particular supplier(s) having special knowledge, skills, expertise or experience;